MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/reports-defender-for-office-365.md

 - **90th percentile**
 - **99th percentile**

-If you select :::image type="icon" source="../../media/m365-cc-sc-filter-icon.png" border="false"::: **Filter**, you can filter both the chart and the details table by the following values:
+Select :::image type="icon" source="../../media/m365-cc-sc-filter-icon.png" border="false"::: **Filter** to modify the report and the details table by selecting one or more of the following values in the flyout that opens:

 - **Date (UTC)**: **Start date** and **End date**
 - **Message view**: One of the following values: